Surin-Learning-Lab/CompTIAsecurityPlus_Study/Poffesor_Messer/part_1.md

 ## **Gap Analysis**
-Where you are compared with where you want to be
+Where you are, compared with where you want to be

 Work towards a known baseline
 example: NIST Special Publication 800-171 rev.2 or ISO/IEC 27001